-Students accepted into the Credit-Bearing Internship Program will adhere to the following steps in order to earn credit for an internship experience.
+Students earning credit through the Office of Internships and Experiential Learning will adhere to the following steps in order to earn credit for an internship experience.

-Once you have secured an internship offer, your next step is to inform CBIP.
+Once you have secured an internship offer, your next step is to inform our office.
 In order to properly report your internship, regardless of the method used to find it, a detailed internship description must be submitted to our office.
 Refer to our Register for Academic Credit page for details.
-Please note: once you have accepted an internship offer and reported your internship to CBIP, you are committed to that internship and should not continue to interview for other opportunities.
+Please note: once you have accepted and reported your internship to our office, you are committed to that internship and should not continue to interview for other opportunities.

 We will review your internship and determine its eligibility for credit.
 Proper reporting is essential during this review.
 Once a decision has been made, you will be notified by e-mail.
 When accepted for credit, the Management by Objectives Contract (MBO) will be sent to your internship supervisor.
 This three-page document outlines the expectations of your internship supervisor as well as the behavior expected from you while on the internship.
 Violations of the MBO are taken seriously and will be handled accordingly.

 The MBO is representative of a commitment you have made to both the employer and the School of Management.
 Once the MBO has been signed, you may not continue to interview for other internship opportunities.
-When we receive the MBO, this is an indication that we should move forward with academic registration.
+When we receive the MBO, we will move forward with academic registration.
 Employers may send the MBO by fax or e-mail to our office, or you can meet with your employer directly and then bring the MBO to us personally.
 International students need to submit an offer letter in addition to the contract.
 Please see our International Students page for details.